joshirishabh631/Youki-task/Implementation Journal.md

 ### Steps to Pull and Run a Container:

 1. **Pull an Image from Docker Hub:**
-   - This downloads a small version of a program.
+   - This downloads a image of a program.
 Type:

       ```bash
          docker pull alpine